-Included in the shipping carton are a Model 236 Announcer's Console and instructions on how to obtain a copy of this guide.
+Included in the shipping carton are a Model 232 Announcer's Console and instructions on how to obtain a copy of this guide.
 As a device that can be Power-over-Ethernet (PoE) powered, no external power source is provided.
 This is because in most applications an Ethernet switch with PoE capability will be utilized.
-It's also possible to connect an external source of 12 volts DC to power the Model 236.
-If this is the case then a power supply would need to be obtained separately.
+It's also possible to connect an external source of 12 volts DC to power the Model 232.